 Variable Speed Pool Pumps

 Variable speed pool pumps have been around for many years.
 They’ve steadily gained popularity in recent years, and for good reason.
 A variable speed pool pump is the most energy efficient piece of pool equipment money can buy.
 Compared to single speed pumps, variable speed pumps consume less energy over a longer period of time to accomplish the same (or better) outcome.
 The efficiency is so good, in fact, that you can essentially pay for your new variable speed pool pump with utility savings over the course of a couple of swimming seasons.
 Curious about how much money you can save with a variable speed pump?
 Take a look at our Jacuzzi Energy Calculator.
 In many cases, the savings can be as much as 80–90%.

 The benefits don’t stop with energy savings.
 Water typically circulates slower and longer with a variable speed pump.
 This means your filtration efficiency goes up, and your risk of an algae outbreak decreases.
 Flexible programming can allow you to find the perfect setting that works best for your pool and maximizes efficiency.
 Variable speed pumps are also significantly quieter than their single speed counterparts, which makes for a more relaxing backyard environment.
 (Your neighbors will thank you, too!)

 BONUS TIP: Run your pool pump at night or early morning to avoid peak hour usage charges.
 It’s still important to circulate the water during the hottest parts of the day.
 This will help with chlorine burn-off and keep the water clean and clear.
 But with a bit of planning on how to split the pump run time, you'll save a little extra money on your utilities each month.

 Solar Pool Covers

 Evaporation is the leading cause of water and chemical loss in a pool.
-During spring and late summer, evaporation can also quickly suck the heat out of your water.
+During spring, late summer, and early fall, evaporation can also quickly suck the heat out of your water.
 Solar covers can solve all these problems, and then some.
 As an added bonus, solar covers can pay for themselves in as little as one season from water, chemical, and energy savings.